"He is no fool who gives what he cannot keep to gain what he cannot lose." - Jim Elliot

 Design

-I am a freelance Web designer, and was a Web production assistant at the Indiana University Alumni Association for several years.
-I have designed and built many higher education Web sites (including that of Indiana University’s College of Arts and Sciences and more recently the Department of Theatre & Drama).
-I have also headed up design projects focusing on social media, and have experience creating a wide range of instructional graphics and digital interfaces.
+I am a Web/instructional design consultant, with many large clients in the past including Indiana University and the University of Missouri.
+I have designed and built over one hundred higher education Web sites (including that of Indiana University’s College of Arts and Sciences).
+I have also headed up design projects focusing on social media, and have experience in creating a wide range of instructional graphics and digital interfaces.

 View the portfolio >>